bjmyers/prtp/docs/flatcomp.rst

 * theta - The amount that you want to rotate about the specified axis.
     * This parameter must be in units of angle.
 See the section on Astropy units
 * axis - An integer that should take the values 1,2, or 3.
-   * If axis = 1: The Component will be rotate about the x-axis
+   * If axis = 1: The Component will be rotated about the x-axis
-   * If axis = 2: The Component will be rotate about the y-axis
+   * If axis = 2: The Component will be rotated about the y-axis
-   * If axis = 3: The Component will be rotate about the z-axis
+   * If axis = 3: The Component will be rotated about the z-axis

 Note: All rotations are performed in a right-handed fasion, that is, according to the right hand rule where your thumb is the axis of rotation and your fingers curl in the direction of positive rotation.